autonomy-and-verification-uol/ROSMonitoring/README.md

 $ rosrun beginner_tutorials listener_instrumented.py
 ```
 The talker should print the topics on the terminal as before.
 But, the listener should print nothing.
+Make sure you either source ~/catkin_ws/devel/setup.bash everytime you wish to launch the nodes on a new terminal, or add it to your ~/.bashrc.

 ### Adding the monitor in the middle (Offline version).